air quality intro

 Land Use

-As a major recycler of scrap steel, CMC does not own or operate any mining operations, which are subject to high risk or negatively affecting biodiversity.
-By using recycled steel in our manufacturing process, we do not contribute to the mining of virgin iron ore materials, which results in land use change and possible impacts on biodiversity and disturbance of wildlife.
-While CMC does not own or operate any forestry operations, we seek opportunities to restore and protect natural habitats.
-For instance, CMC Steel Oklahoma created 4,835 linear feet of stream bed with a large, 100-foot-wide riparian zone planted with thousands of native trees and grasses.
-The stream has created an area for native wildlife to flourish, and the area as a whole is protected from future development.
+As a major recycler of scrap steel, CMC does not own or operate any mining operations, which involve a high risk of negatively affecting biodiversity.
+By using recycled steel in our manufacturing process, we do not contribute to the mining of virgin iron ore materials, which results in land use changes and possible impacts on biodiversity and wildlife disturbances.
+While we do not own or operate any forestry operations, we seek opportunities to restore and protect natural habitats.